saloyiana/finalProject/README.md

 ## What we have so far (result):
 Eight tekton pipelines (each microservice has one), each has at least four tasks,  work as follow:
-1. build and push the required image to docker hub, if successfully done,
+1. Build and push the required image to docker hub, if successfully done,
 2. Deploy microservices using Kubernetes deployment and service that uses the same image that just built to test namespace, if successfully done,
 3. Run the test against the test namespace, if it is a pass
-4. deploy the entire platform to prod namespace
+4. Deploy the entire platform to prod namespace

 Also, using `make elk`, elastic search and kibana will be ready, and `make install-prometheus install-grafana`, prometheus and grafana will be ready.